ace-dent/pngslim/readme.txt

 # History

 v1.1 2020
 - Added ForceRGBA option.
-Certain applications require .png files to be in the RGB+Alpha color mode, at the cost of compression.
+Certain applications require PNG files to be in the RGB+Alpha color mode, at the cost of compression.
 Default is off.
-- Improved script readability: Indentation; More consistent label and variable naming
+- Improved script readability: Indented with tabs; More consistent label and variable naming; Expanded FOR loops over multiple lines; Avoid long lines (<80chrs)
 - Fixed up typos and small details in Readme.
 - Bundled programs will no longer be UPX compressed.
 The space saving is not necessary and provides a minor speed up.
 Programs' license information added.